• Skip to primary navigation

 3. Keep fragile produce fresh.
 Berries, grapes, mushrooms, and other fragile, moisture-sensitive produce can be stored in a colander in the fridge.
 The moisture will dry more quickly, so they won't get moldy and will last longer.

 4. Prevent grease splatters.
 When you fry an egg or a burger that splatters a lot, invert a metal colander over the pan to prevent a mess on the stove top.
-It will allow the water vapor and heat to escape, but it will contain most of the fat spray (because those particles are so much bigger than water molecules).
+The holes of the colander will allow the water vapor and heat to escape, but it will contain most of the fat spray (because those particles are so much bigger than water molecules).

 5. Steam vegetables.
-In a pinch, a metal colander can substitute for a steamer basket.
-Simply set it in a slightly larger pan with water in the bottom.
-Fill it a little more than halfway with fresh veggies and steam normally.
+In a pinch, a stainless steel colander can substitute for a steamer basket.
+Simply set it in a slightly larger pot of water.
+Fill the colander a little more than halfway with fresh veggies and steam normally.
 Be careful that the pan doesn't cook dry; check the water level and add water as necessary.

-7. Strain yogurt or soft cheese.
-Line the colander with cheesecloth, set it over a bowl, and fill it with yogurt or soft cheese.
+8. Strain yogurt or soft cheese.
+Line the colander with cheesecloth, set it over a bowl, and fill it with plain yogurt or soft cheese.
+Let the water drain out the colander's holes, leaving behind thicker Greek-style yogurt.
 You can easily drain (or even prepare) fresh ricotta this way or drain yogurt to thicken it.

 collage of pictures showing how to make a pendant lamp out of a metal colandarPin